TR-2013-11 OPPOSING STATE INCOME TAX INCREASE I :_ ��

 Gina M. Letellier

-Robert A. Magovern Dear Senator Kiiapik:
+Robert A. Magovern Dear Senator Knapik:

 Joseph Mineo

-Donald Al. Rheauh On March 4, 2013 with a vote of 5 YES, 3 NO and 3
+Donald Al Rheauh On March 4, 2013 with a vote of 5 YES, 3 NO and 3

 Robert E. Rossi ABSENT, the Agawam City Council voted to approve the Resolution